Chicken Pox is a very infectious disease, which is most common in children under the age of 10 years. It is caused by the virus varicella zoster.

 speak to your pharmacist about using antihistamine medicine to help the itching

-bathe in cool water and pat the skin dry (don't rub)
+bathe them in cool water and pat the skin dry (don't rub)

 Check with your airline if you're going on holiday – many airlines won't allow you to fly with chickenpox.